 Each of these crises was different, but there were also common threads running through them.
 As investors, what can we learn from them to help us navigate the coronavirus pandemic?
 The current situation is particularly challenging because it is not just an economic crisis, but also a health and welfare one – governments are treading a fine line between avoiding an economic meltdown and trying to prevent health care systems from being overwhelmed.

-Further complicating the situation is the fact that the coronavirus has delivered an enormous, but as yet unquantifiable, dual demand and supply‑side shock, with shortages of labor and medical supplies on the one hand and an excess supply of oil on the other.
+Further complicating the situation is the fact that the coronavirus has delivered an enormous, but as yet unquantifiable, dual demand and supply‑side shock, with shortages of labour and medical supplies on the one hand and an excess supply of oil on the other.
 It’s clearly a deeply worrying time.

 Lessons from the past